Bimodal Star Formation in Simulations of Strongly Magnetized Giant Molecular Clouds: Data Availability

 \section{Data Availability}

 The data underlying this article were accessed from the University of Maryland supercomputing resources (http://hpcc.umd.edu).
-The derived data generated in this research will be shared on reasonable request to the corresponding author.
-The software used to do the analysis in this paper is ramtools, a toolkit to postprocess \ramses{} simulations that is based on the yt toolkit (\url{https://ytproject.org/doc/index.html}) and is available to download from \url{https://chongchonghe.github.io/ramtools-pages/}.
+The derived data generated in this research will be shared upon reasonable request to the corresponding author.
+The software used to do the analysis in this paper is \textsc{ramtools}, a toolkit to post-process \ramses{} simulations based on the YT toolkit (\url{https://ytproject.org/doc/index.html}) and is available to download from \url{https://chongchonghe.github.io/ramtools-pages/}.